abcnorio/R-largenum-integration/README.md

  ```

 **Note:**
 As we can see the latter two ie. `f.brob` and `f.brob2` lead to exactly the same results, use the same calculation procedure but differ greatly in time.
-The only difference is `as.brob(x)` vs. `brob(x)` whereas the first one is much slower than the second one.
+The only difference is `as.brob(x)` vs. `brob(log(x))` whereas the first one is much slower than the second one.

 ## TODO